notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 the plugins subfolder of the Notepad++ Install Folder, under the subfolder with the same name of plugin binary name without file extension.

-For example, if the plugin you want to install named `myAwesomePlugin.dll`, you should install it with one of the following paths:
+For example, if the plugin you want to install is named `myAwesomePlugin.dll`, you should install it with one of the following paths:
 - `%PROGRAMFILES%\Notepad++\plugins\myAwesomePlugin\myAwesomePlugin.dll` ⇒ normal 64bit installation
 - `%PROGRAMFILES(x86)%\Notepad++\plugins\myAwesomePlugin\myAwesomePlugin.dll` ⇒ normal 32bit installation